Documentation Index

 # Generate from local files

-agentmark generate-types --root-dir ./prompts > agentmark.types.ts
+npx agentmark generate-types --root-dir ./agentmark > agentmark.types.ts

 # Generate from local dev server

-agentmark generate-types --local 9418 > agentmark.types.ts
+npx agentmark generate-types --local 9418 > agentmark.types.ts

-See Type Safety for usage examples.
+See Type safety for usage examples.

 agentmark generate-schema